-Many artists have practiced and revived aspects of the originalmovement since its decline in the 1920s, but the most famous return to Expressionism was inaugurated by , who led a revival that dominated German art in the 1970s.
-By the 1980s, this resurgence had become part of an international return to the sensuousness of painting - and away from the cool, distant sparseness of and .
-Very different artists, from and to , turned in expressive directions to create work that affirmed the redemptive power of art in general and painting in particular, drawing upon a variety of themes including the mythological, the cultural, the historical, the nationalist, and the erotic.
+Many artists have practiced and revived aspects of the originalmovement its peak at the beginning of the twentieth century, but the most famous return to Expressionism was inaugurated by , who led a revival that dominated German art in the 1970s.
+By the 1980s, this resurgence had become part of an international return to the sensuousness of painting - and away from the stylistically cool, distant sparseness of and .
+Very different artists, especially in the United States, from and to , turned in expressive directions to create work that affirmed the redemptive power of art in general and painting in particular, drawing upon a variety of themes including the mythological, the cultural, the historical, the nationalist, and the erotic.

 NEO-EXPRESSIONISM KEY IDEAS